perennialtech/BigVGAN/README.md

 <center><img src="https://user-images.githubusercontent.com/15963413/218609148-881e39df-33af-4af9-ab95-1427c4ebf062.png" width="800"></center>

 ## News

 - **Sep 2024 (v2.4):**
   - We have updated the pretrained checkpoints trained for 5M steps.
 This is final release of the BigVGAN-v2 checkpoints.

 - **Jul 2024 (v2.3):**
   - General refactor and code improvements for improved readability.
-  - Fully fused CUDA kernel of anti-alised activation (upsampling + activation + downsampling) with inference speed benchmark.
+  - Fully fused CUDA kernel of anti-aliased activation (upsampling + activation + downsampling) with inference speed benchmark.

 - **Jul 2024 (v2.2):** The repository now includes an interactive local demo using gradio.